afelsen/ml-circle-detection/README.md

 ### Idea

 Instead of using a brute force approach, train a CNN to produce a circle's radius and location given a noisy image.
-This won't be as robust, but will be faster and easier to apply to more complex problems.
+This won't be as robust, but will be faster at test time and applicable to more complex problems.

 ### Training